 To put a proper detection and recovery system in place, penetration testing is key.

-A business authorizes a pen-test to determine its cybersecurity weaknesses and discover methods to strengthen its systems.
+A business authorizes an internal and/or external pen test to determine its cybersecurity weaknesses and discover methods to strengthen its systems.

 Have a strong security system already?
 Great!
 But for how long?
 A system that is secure today will not necessarily be the same a few weeks from now.
 Attackers evolve and businesses need to continuously conduct penetration testing to remain strong.